“Oh, Look She Knows Where She’s Going!”

 What I Wore:

-Sleeveless navy with tiny polka dots, white jeans, navy cork block heeled mules, light gray hooded vest, silver jewelry, and my white cane.
-In each of the attached photos, I am standing in front of my counter.
+Sleeveless navy top with tiny polka dots, white jeans, navy cork block heeled mules, light gray hooded vest, silver jewelry, and my white cane.
+In the photos, I am standing in front of my counter.

 A different world cannot be built by indifferent people. ~Peter Marshall